Your Guide to the Top Side Jobs You Can Do from Home

 When picking from the many side jobs available, side jobs from home offer the most flexibility.
 This typically means you will be self-employed or you will start your own business.
 The type of business you choose determines the level of preparation you require.

-1. First: make a list of things you love to do.
+1. Make a list of things you love to do

 Do not limit yourself by only listing things you love to do that you can think of an immediate way to make money from doing.
 Just list what you love.

-2. Second: make a list of jobs you can think of immediately that you are already qualified to do.
+2. Make a list of jobs you can think of immediately that you are already qualified to do

 Think of this as free association or free writing and simply list out the things that you know you could do today to earn money legally.